gomorpheus/morpheus-docs/administration/tenants/configuring_multi_tenancy.rst

 To set the Visibility of cloud to Public (shared across all Tenants) or Private (only available to the assigned Tenant):

 #.
 Navigate to Infrastructure, Clouds
 #.
-Select either the pencil/edit icon on the far right of the cloud row, or click the name of the cloud and select "Edit" in the top right of the cloud page.
+Select either the pencil/edit icon on the end of the cloud row, or click the name of the cloud and select "Edit" in the cloud page.
 #.
 From the "Visibility" drop down, select either "Public" or "Private"
 #.
-Select :guilabel:`Save Changes` in the lower right of the Edit Cloud modal.
+Select :guilabel:`Save Changes` in the footer of the Edit Cloud modal.

 .. image:: /images/advanced/configuring_multi_tenancy-349e2.png